Medication Therapy Management

 - For Members with Diabetes

-Pharmacists in the Directory of MTM Pharmacists have met credentialing standards developed by the UPlan showing that they have received education on the delivery of MTM.
+Pharmacists in the Premier MTM Network through Medica have met credentialing standards developed by the medical plan showing that they have received education on delivering MTM services.

-Bring your Medica and Prime Therapeutics ID cards and all of your prescription and over-the-counter medication bottles or a complete list of your current prescriptions, over-the-counter medications, herbals, vitamins, and supplements.
-You can use this form called My Medicine Record (pdf) to list your medications.
+For your first meeting, bring your Medica and Prime Therapeutics ID cards and all of your prescription and over-the-counter medication bottles or a complete list of your current prescriptions (including dosage and frequency), over-the-counter medications, herbal supplements, and vitamins.
+You can use My Medicine Record (pdf) to list your medications.

-Your MTM consultation will be held in a private room in the pharmacy or the clinic where you will meet one-on-one with your MTM pharmacist.
-The pharmacist will ask you questions about your medical conditions, your medical history, and current and past medication use.
-This information will be used to assess your current medications and identify any problems with your medications.
+Your MTM meeting will be held in a private room in the pharmacy or the clinic where you will sit down one-on-one with your MTM pharmacist.
+The space will be large enough to accommodate at least three people without others being able to hear the MTM consultation and without distractions from other conversations in the facility.
+The pharmacist will ask you questions about your medical conditions, your medical history, and current and past medication use to check if there are any problems with your current medications.

-With your permission, the pharmacist will contact your primary care provider and present an assessment and recommendation.
-Your pharmacist will work closely with your primary care provider to make your health care as effective as possible and resolve any medication-related problems.
+With your permission, the pharmacist will contact your primary care provider and give their assessment and recommendation.
+Your pharmacist will work closely with your primary care provider to make your health care as effective as possible and fix any medication-related problems.

-With diabetes, you can participate in the MTM program no matter how many medications you take, and the UPlan will pay the cost of the face-to-face consultations with the MTM pharmacist.
-By meeting privately with a specially trained pharmacist, you will get the help you need to better understand your medications and improve your health outcomes.
-The pharmacist does a thorough review of your medications, helps you set goals, and works directly with you and your physician on a regular basis to ensure that each medication is appropriate, safe, and effective.
-Not only will you gain a better understanding of your medications, you can earn 100 Wellness Program points if you meet with the pharmacist at least three times by August 31, 2016.
+For members with diabetes, you can participate in the MTM program no matter how many medications you take, and the medical plan will pay the cost of the face-to-face consultations with the MTM pharmacist.
+By meeting privately with a specially trained pharmacist, you'll get the help you need to better understand your medications and improve your health.
+The pharmacist does a careful review of your medications, helps you set goals, and works directly with you and your physician on a regular basis to make sure that each medication is appropriate, safe, and effective.